What are boxes used for? Well, they can be used for a number of things:

 (Colossians 3:11 NIV)

 When our attention is turned towards “race” and other similar humanistic stereotypes and categorizations, we lose sight of who truly identifies us.
 Jesus is the One who gives us our identity, because those who live by the Spirit will be a reflection of Him.
 I believe that God in His wisdom created us all differently so that we can be a testimony of His greatness through our life experiences.
 All of the different types of food, music, clothing, etc. speak volumes about God’s creativity.
-Just imagine how beautiful of an offering it would be to God if everyone brought their life experiences to the table on the foundation of Christ!
+Just imagine how beautiful of an offering to God it would be if everyone brought their life experiences to the table on the foundation of Christ!
 What a powerful testimony that would be!

 Let’s not let the world define who we are and how we should treat one another.
 Let’s gain our identity from Jesus and build on His foundation.
 Let’s think outside the box.